Children & Youth Programs

 This is a 10-week group program for parents/mothers focused on addressing the needs of children who have witnessed parental abuse.
 Topics to be covered include: Feelings and Families; Anger and Abuse; Witnessing Abuse; Creating Physical and Emotional Safety; the Importance of Play; Creativity and Nurturance; and Enhancing Your Child’s Self-Esteem.

-This project links schools with the Children Who Witness Abuse (CWWA) programs across British Columbia to help break the cycle of violence against women and children.
-The program is run in collaboration with area high schools and delivered as an eight-week education and support group to students impacted by abuse in their home.
+This project links schools with the Children Who Witness Abuse (CWWA) program to help break the cycle of violence against women and children.
+The program is run in collaboration with area high schools and provides interactive workshops and education to youth about dating violence, healthy relationships, boundaries and more.

 Two camps are held for two weeks every year, children and youth who have witnessed abuse at home come together for an intense experience of learning and fun.
 This annual summer camp run by the Children Who Witness Abuse (CWWA) program is an integral part of the programming we offer for children who witness abuse here in Victoria.